srccircumflex/botnc/README.md

 # botnc
-This framework is writen for a correlation between regular expressions and Filesystem-managing.
+This framework is writen for a correlation between regular expressions and filesystem-managing.

 The basic idea; to indicate any file (including the associated path) in a System, to manipulate them in addition, and summarize in a valid command-string.
-For a simple description: writing a mass-renamer in python.
+For a simple description: mass-renamer written in python.
 In fact; the result is a dynamic module to select, bulk and manipulate file-paths; to use it in own syntax for command-line-program's of the operating system.